chris10davies/MSDS696-Data-Science-Practicum/README.md

 ###  GridSearchCV

 I utilized GridSearchCV to perform 5 fold cross validation and identify the optimal parameters for all of my models.
-It did take a long time to run each model, but it seems like it was worth it to get optimized parameters settings.
+It took a long time to run each model, but it was worth it to obtain optimized parameters settings.

 **Sample of GridSearchCV Code with parameter grid**